Microsoft Surface Pro 4 review

 The Surface Pro 4 has a fan, but it never became loud enough to be intrusive unless we really pushed it with something demanding such as our video editing test.
 Even then, it wasn't as flawed as some other Windows tablets which not only have loud fans but pump out uncomfortable amounts of fan through their cooling events.

-This configuration comes at a high price of £1079 inc VAT though (and remember, that price includes the stylus but not a keyboard cover).
-Although there are cheaper versions available, we’d currently recommend against them.
-There’s a £849 model which retains the Core i5 but has only half the RAM and storage space, shortening its useful life span.
-There’s an even cheaper £749 configuration based around the new Core m3 processor, but until we’ve had a chance to put Intel’s new Skylake Core m chips through their paces, we’re hesitant to recommend them.
+This configuration comes at a high price of 1,079 inc VAT though (and remember, that price includes the stylus but not a keyboard cover).
+Although there are cheaper versions available, we'd currently recommend against them.
+There's a 849 model which retains the Core i5 but has only half the RAM and storage space, shortening its useful life span.
+There's an even cheaper 749 configuration based around the Core m3 processor, but performance is a distinct let-down.

 Although Microsoft's marketing would have you think otherwise, making a laptop-tablet hybrid is all about compromises - choosing and refining those features considered most important.
 Microsoft's basic design philosophy hasn't changed since the very first Surface Pro.
 What has is the quality of their materials, production processes and components allowing the Surface Pro 4 to be thinner, more stable and more comfortable to use than any of its predecessors.
 It's far more usable as a laptop thanks to its improved keyboard cover and, if peripheral flexibility is more important than weight, it's not a bad tablet either thanks to its ports and Windows 10.